JohnBolger/FantasyFootballELO/README.md

 Manager Rating:
 ![](Readme/mrating.PNG)

-The original equation that I started with equally weighs ELO for the performance vs opponent and performance vs median (above), so the formula was just the basic average of the two ratings(α=0.5).
+The original equation that I started with equally weighs Elo for the performance vs opponent and performance vs median (above), so the formula was just the basic average of the two ratings(α=0.5).
 I decided to write the equation in a more general form with α being the determining factor for the weight.
 I believe the optimal α will be between 0.15 and 0.35, which would mean performance vs median is much more indicative of success than performance vs opponent.

 Mean Regression Rate (MRR):
 ![](Readme/mrr.PNG)

 I got this idea from FiveThirtyEight’s NFL game predictions.
+In this equation, β is a value between 0 and 1 that regression each rating to the mean at the beginning of each season.

 https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/